anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 > _**Note**: 	It is expected that NFVI capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures._

 #### 3.3.1.1	Exposed resource capabilities
-Table xx below shows resource capabilities of NFVI.
+**Table 3-5** below shows resource capabilities of NFVI.
 Those indicate resources offered to VNFs by NFVI.

 | Ref | NFVI capability | Unit | Definition/Notes |
 |--------------------|----------------------------------------------------|--------|-------------------------------------------------------------------------------|